aarnold45/Project--1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
+•Copy the configuration file from your Ansible container to your Web VM's

+•Update the /etc/ansible/hosts file to include the IP address of the Elk Server VM and webservers.

+•Run the playbook, and navigate to http://[Elk_VM_Public_IP]:5601/app/kibana to check that the installation worked as expected.

+•Which file is the playbook?
+The Filebeat-configuration

+•Where do you copy it? copy /etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml

+•Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? update filebeat-config.yml -- specify which machine to install by updating the host files with ip addresses of web/elk servers and selecting which group to run on in ansible

+•Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana
 - Copy the _____ file to _____.
 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.